era · eternal · ORACLE

 04

-Crowley integrated yoga and Eastern meditation into the Western ceremonial tradition before that synthesis was fashionable.
-He understood samadhi and magical trance as points on the same map of consciousness.
+Long before Eastern practices reached mainstream Western audiences, Crowley was integrating yoga and Buddhist meditation into ceremonial magic.
+He understood samadhi and magical trance not as competing systems, but as coordinates on the same map of consciousness.

 05